Still looking to sign your closing papers with pen and paper? Move online and use eNotes to facilitate an entirely online closing.

 The advantages of digital records are well-known — they’re more secure and easier to access for your whole team than paper documents — but what about the benefits of eNotes specifically?

-- They must be compliant with the Uniform Electronic Transactions Act (UETA),
+- Compliance with the Uniform Electronic Transactions Act (UETA),

 - Secure and backed up by reliable technology.

-- They must meet local and state laws governing promissory notes, just like paper notes.
+- Meet local and state laws governing promissory notes, just like paper notes.

 - Be registered on the Mortgage Electronic Registration System (MERS) eRegistry